glycerine/rr_binary_for_issue74019/README.md

 and gotten pretty close to a conclusion, at least a tentative one.

-The recording was of this test, under the race detector:
+The recording was of this test, under the race detector.

+The binary can be found here: https://github.com/glycerine/rr_binary_for_issue74019/blob/master/traces/rpc045/rpc.test

 ~~~
 $ cd rpc25519 # at tag v1.22.62 https://github.com/glycerine/rpc25519